 So the question I get more than anything is, who is cyber insurance for?
 Do I need it?
 It feels like an expense, and today, in 2021, in a post-COVID world, cyber insurance is as important as your general liability.

 No organizations are immune to cyberattacks.

 Over half (53%) of respondents from ISACA’s report expect to experience a cyberattack within the coming year.
 With this in mind, review top cyber trends from the last 12 months and respond accordingly to ensure your organization remained safe and secure in 2021.

 Here are some of the most common cyber concerns from 2020, as well as best practices for avoiding them:

 - Social engineering — Cybercriminals implement social engineering scams to manipulate their victims into sharing sensitive information.
 This manipulation usually occurs in the form of impersonating an individual or organization that the victim trusts, thus making the victim feel falsely comfortable with providing their information.
-While these scams can happen via text, phone call, or email, the latter method (also known as phishing) is the most popular.
-To keep these scams from wreaking havoc on your organization, instruct staff to always verify the identity of the individual or organization they are communicating with and be wary of sharing any sensitive information over the phone or online.
+While these scams can happen via text, phone calls, or email, the latter method (also known as phishing) is the most popular.
+To keep these scams from wreaking havoc on your organization, instruct staff always to verify the identity of the individual or organization they are communicating with and be wary of sharing any sensitive information over the phone or online.

 How to Purchase Cyber Insurance

 The good news is, in 2021, purchasing cyber insurance doesn’t have to be difficult.

 In fact, at Rogue Risk, we make it easy.
 Here are three simple steps to receive up to nine cyber insurance quotes in less than two minutes: